 Now you need to write a program that sets both a direction bit and a bit to turn on or off the motor, and call a wait routine.
-The data will be held as long as the program is in the wait routine.
+The data will be held indefinately, but the program will not advance as long as the it is in the wait routine.
 Once the wait routine is done, clear the bits and write them to the digital port to turn the motors off before turning them on in a different direction.
-Here's an example of the code that, with the above circuit, can be used to drive a rover with tank drive.
+Here's an example of the Arduino Sketch C code that, with the above circuit, can be used to drive a rover with tank drive.
 It should be able to drive the rover forward, then reverse, and then turn before repeating.

 int motorPin4 = 4;

 int motorPin6 = 6;

 int motorPin7 = 7;

 extern void stop()

 // forward on one side and reverse on the other

 Here's a video of a Arduino (AVR) controlled Snap Rover robot using this h-bridge circuit and this code.

 Here's links to tools that are needed or might be helpful when programming an AVR chip on an Arduino board: